obrie/retrokit/README.md

 * Automatic joystick selection for Commodore 64 via C64 Dreams spreadsheet
 * Automatic integration of eXoDOS configurations for PC games
 * Automatic selection of the best emulator per-game for Arcade, Atari Jaguar, and N64
+* Automatic filtering of runnable games for Sega Saturn
 * Optimized settings per-game for Arcade, Atari Jaguar, and N64
 * Conversion of ISO-based ROMs to CHD for Dreamcast, PCEngine, PSX, and SegaCD
 * Conversion of ISO-based ROMS to CSO for PSP